-Justice Michael Kirby: Well, most of them I think didn't want to talk about it or think about it, because this was a new condition that people hadn't really analysed and thought about.
+Justice Michael Kirby: Most of them, I think, didn't want to talk about it or think about it, because this was a new condition that people hadn't really analysed and thought about.
 It involved gays, drug users and sex workers and it resulted, in many cases, in death.
-So that it wasn't a terribly palatable or popular subject and it required some very swift decisions to be made.
+So that it wasn't a terribly palatable or popular subject.
+It required some very swift decisions to be made.

-Fortunately, we had generals at the time who were sapable of and sensitive to those questions and made, I believe, generally very good decisions.
+Fortunately, we had generals at the time who were capable of answering and sensitive to those questions.
+I believe they generally made very good decisions.
 There were goodies and baddies.
 The goodies certainly included Dr Blewett and Senator Peter Baume.
-The baddies, I suppose you would include people like Mr Wilson Tuckey, who was shadow minister for health under Mr Howard's leadership of the Opposition.
+The baddies, I suppose you would include people like Mr Wilson Tuckey, who was Shadow Minister for Health under Mr Howard's leadership of the Opposition.